By the time you’re reading this, I’m likely on the road.

 If I get the call-back, I’ll go.
 That means I’m probably one of 5-20 auditioners they liked.
 If I actually, then, get the gig, the payoff is huge.
 A 30-sec commercial can pay up to $50,000 on a 13-week run.
 If it repeats… even more.
 If it’s a recurring role…I’ve hit the Holy Grail.
+So far, my ship has not come in.
 Odds are something like 1,356,785-to-1.
 But hey!…you never get the job if you don’t at least audition.

 At least that’s the wisdom to voice-over auditions, right?
 But if I’d stayed at home today, I might have mustered, what?…15 auditions?

 No time to think about that now…I’ve gotta get around that slow-moving tractor-trailer with the Amazon smile logo on it.

 Your story was very interesting got to go to be able to perform.
 So short story a few weeks back I attended a voice over night with some people from New York to be able to perform they have a 4 month training class and make a website for us and a professional audio to share for auditions.
 All for $3800.00 wow is what I said all my friends said really that’s a enterprise for what you get.
 Any thoughts Dave .Just curious .Thanks Jack